USS John Rodgers (DD-574): 1943

-After shakedown in the Caribbean, John Rodgers departed Norfolk, Virginia on the 13 May escorting a convoy through the Panama Canal to Pearl Harbor.
+After shakedown in the Caribbean, John Rodgers departed Norfolk, Virginia on 13 May escorting a convoy through the Panama Canal to Pearl Harbor.
 Following a short working up period, she joined the screen of a fast carrier task force in August during raids on Marcus Island, Tarawa, and Wake Island which also gathered intelligence for future landings.

 In November as part of a joint cruiser-destroyer force, she sailed for Empress Augusta Bay to support landings on Bougainville.
 While escorting transports, she assisted the Cruiser, Santa Fe in shooting down a Japanese torpedo bomber.

 She then joined the destroyer screen of the Southern Attack Force for the invasion of the Gilbert Islands, protecting transports during the landings on Betio Island on 20 November and remained in the area until Tarawa Atoll was secure.

 1944

 Late in December, the destroyers sailed to Pearl Harbor to prepare for the next offensive, departing 22 January 1944 for the Marshall Islands.
 Benefiting from experience gained in previous engagements, the Navy launched a coordinated attack on Kwajalein Atoll on 31 January.
 John Rodgers provided anti-aircraft and anti-submarine protection, and supported the landing forces with her 5-inch guns.
 After the end of Japanese resistance on 7 February, she patrolled the Marshall Island area until late March.
 During April, she acted as escort for ships bringing troops and supplies during the assault of Hollandia.

 In May, John Rodgers operated out of Guadalcanal screening convoys and shelling enemy positions.
 Early in June she sailed to the Marshall Islands to prepare for the Marianas Campaign and departed Eniwetok on 17 July with the Guam invasion force.
 Beginning on 21 July, John Rodgers fired over 3,600 5-inch rounds at targets on Guam helping to knock out defensive positions.
 She remained in the Mariana Islands until 4 August and provided an anti-submarine screen for transports ships.

 In August, John Rodgers began preparations for the Morotai Invasion and departed Humboldt Bay on 14 September to support and screen the landings.
 After this operation, which provided the only Allied base from which to stage short-range fighters and bombers to Leyte, she remained on patrol in the area.

 John Rodgers returned to Hollandia on 2 October to prepare for the invasion of the Philippines.
 She got underway for Leyte on 13 October and arrived to support landings 7 days later.
 Now commanded by Commander J. G. Franklin, she screened the ships carrying General Douglas MacArthur and his troops back to the Philippines.
 As American troops moved inland and took the airfields, she provided fire support, and patrolled the area.